opencog/atomspace/Design-Notes.md

           (Type 'Concept)
           (Type 'Predicate)))
 ```
-That's it -- The list prserves the positional value of the types, while
+That's it -- The list preserves the positional value of the types, while
 discarding the associated names.

 ### Output Types